Do marketing students have the learning resources they need?

 learning resourcesmarketing

-Yes.
-Most marketing students say core learning resources work for them, but accessibility gaps and assessment clarity can limit the value they get from otherwise good materials.
-Across the UK-wide National Student Survey (NSS) learning resources theme, tone sits at 67.7% Positive, 29.3% Negative and 3.0% Neutral (index +33.6).
-Within marketing, resource comments trend positive (+26.1) and the library is a particular strength (+37.0), yet a −7.4 index-point accessibility gap persists between disabled and non-disabled students, and remote delivery remains a drag on experience (−32.8).
-These patterns frame how marketing students judge timeliness, usability and authenticity of materials throughout the programme.
+Marketing students usually say the basics are in place, but that is not the same as a friction-free learning environment.
+In marketing, comments on learning resources stay broadly positive, yet accessibility gaps, uneven remote delivery and unclear assessment expectations still limit the value students get from otherwise strong materials.
+Across the UK-wide National Student Survey (NSS) learning resources theme, analysed using our NSS open-text analysis methodology, tone sits at 67.7% Positive, 29.3% Negative and 3.0% Neutral (index +33.6).
+Within marketing, resource comments trend positive (+26.1) and the library is a particular strength (+37.0), yet a -7.4 index-point accessibility gap persists between disabled and non-disabled students, and remote delivery remains a drag on experience (-32.8).
+These patterns show where institutions can raise confidence: make resources easier to access, keep materials current and remove ambiguity around how students should use them.

 What does the current landscape of marketing education require from resources?